Snipey/pulse-docs-demo/docs/main/collections.md

 ## Selectors

 Selectors allow you to _select_ a data item from a Collection.
-Components that need one piece of data such as a "current account" or maybe "current viewing post" would benifit from using Selectors.
+Components that need one piece of data such as a "current account" or maybe "current viewing post" would benefit from using Selectors.

 ```js
 const MyCollection = App.Collection<DataType>()(collection => ({